sakshigupta265/diabetes_prediction/README.md

 If you are curious about kNN algorithms, you can learn more from [StatQuest](https://www.youtube.com/watch?v=HVXime0nQeI)

 ## Want to contribute?
 I would love to recieve your contributions towards this project.
-Refer to [CCONTRIBUTION.md](https://github.com/sakshigupta265/diabetes_prediction/blob/main/CONTRIBUTION.md) for more details.
+Refer to [CONTRIBUTION.md](https://github.com/sakshigupta265/diabetes_prediction/blob/main/CONTRIBUTION.md) for more details.

+## Thanks! ✨